 The Cortina Delicious catchment area boasts many inns, all with particular characteristics in terms of location and history:

-at the Giau pass the mountain hut Rifugio Fedare; on the Great Dolomites Road the hotel Villa Argentina, the Col Gallina refuge and the hotel and restaurant La Baita; on the highest peaks the mountain huts Rifugio Lagazuoi and Rifugio Nuvolau; in the sight of the 5 Torri and the Tofana di Rozes, the refuge Baita Bai de Dones, the mountain huts Rifugio Cinque Torri, Rifugio Scoiattoli and Rifugio Averau; on the shore of Lake Federa, the mountain hut Rifugio Croda da Lago; set in a wonderful high altitude pasture, the Peziè de Parù refuge.
+at the Giau pass the mountain hut Rifugio Fedare; on the Great Dolomites Road the hotel Villa Argentina, the Baita resch refuge, the Col Gallina refuge and the hotel and restaurant La Baita; on the highest peaks the mountain huts Rifugio Lagazuoi and Rifugio Nuvolau; in the sight of the 5 Torri and the Tofana di Rozes, the refuge Dibona, the refuge Baita Bai de Dones, the mountain huts Rifugio Cinque Torri, Rifugio Scoiattoli and Rifugio Averau; on the shore of Lake Federa, the mountain hut Rifugio Croda da Lago; set in a wonderful high altitude pasture, the Peziè de Parù refuge.
 Promoting and preserving together the culture of hospitality, this exceptional team provides memorable holiday experiences.

 On 23rd May 1915, the Kingdom of Italy declared war on the Austro-Hungarian Empire.
 The Italian Army occupied Cortina, thus ending four centuries of Hapsburg Empire rule there.
 The Austro-Hungarian troops withdrew onto the Lagazuoi to defend the Badia Valley and Pusteria.
 The trenches of the two opposing armies wound along the ridges.
 From that moment onwards, the mountains of the Lagazuoi 5 Torri area became the theatre of an incredible war fought at high altitude.
 Today, thanks to the collaboration of our erstwhile enemies, the Italian and Austro-Hungarian emplacements on the mountains have been restored.
 Out if this arose the most widely extended museum of the Great War, comprising the three open-air museums of the Lagazuoi, the 5 Torri and the Sasso di Stria, and the Museum of the Tre Sassi Fort.